 Our expert team can tell you the exact amount of funding you can expect to receive based on your energy consumption.

 This option does require you to make a larger upfront payment to cover the entire cost of the install and therefore may not be suitable for everyone.
 If you’d like to reduce your upfront payment even further, you should take advantage of our newly launched Assignment of Rights (AoR) scheme.

 Fund your install with the Assignment of Rights (AoR) option from Igloo Works

-With Igloo Works you can now unlock your full RHI funding amount to us straight away (rather than over 7 years) by transferring the rights to your RHI payments in return for a discount of up to 50% on the cost of your install.
+With the Igloo Contribution you can now unlock your full RHI funding amount straight away (rather than over 7 years).
+The rights to your RHI payments will be transferred to us in return for a saving of up to 60% on your upfront installation costs.

 This is known as Assignment of Rights (AoR) and makes installing an air source heat pump much more affordable and comparable to the costs of a boiler replacement.

 You will still be the legal owner of the air source heat pump but AoR removes the barrier of the initial upfront cost.
 It’s a great way to switch to a green heating system straight away, and you’ll also benefit from ongoing fuel cost savings when you switch.3